mgabor89/itemService/HELP.md

 Please see the generated documentation also, to find out what operations are possible.

-#####Right now the project runs with an embedded Tomcat 9, which is the default setting for SpringBoot.
+##### Right now the project runs with an embedded Tomcat 9, which is the default setting for SpringBoot 2.1.4.